colepeters/dotfiles/README.md

 ### Atom
 Atom?

+### Spacemacs
+My `.spacemacs` file specifies the configuration layers I use on a regular basis, which are mostly aimed at HTML, CSS, and JS development.
+In particular, the JS syntax checking is tuned for ESLint.
+I’ve also bound `meta` to the `fn` key, which allows me to use the left `opt` key for inserting diacritics and special characters.

 ## Usage (OS X)
 These instructions have been tested on my own machine (OS X 10.11, using the latest version of [iTerm2](https://www.iterm2.com/)).
 They presume that you do **not** already have a `.dotfiles` directory in your user (`~`) directory.

 ### Prerequisites

+**TODO: Update for Spacemacs config**

 - [Homebrew](http://brew.sh/)
 - Correct Hombrew permissions: `sudo chown -R "$USER":admin /usr/local && sudo chown -R "$USER":admin /Library/Caches/Homebrew`
 - [Node and npm](https://nodejs.org/en/)